msabur/simpleCalculator/README.md

 The maximum expression length limit may be changed.

-The program can only accept intrger output, and can only give integer output.

 # Usage
 Compile with 'gcc calculator.c' and run with './a.out'.
 Then enter an infix expression without spaces.